Euthyroid sick syndrome is a series of lab abnormalities seen in certain people with an acute or chronic illness.

-This is probably the person that WILL benefit from thyroid hormone replacement (with T3 containing medications).
+This is probably the person who WILL benefit from thyroid hormone replacement (with T3-containing medications).

-Euthyroid sick syndrome is said to be a state of euthyroidism (meaning normal thyroid function) but this name may be a misnomer under certain conditions.
+Euthyroid sick syndrome is said to be a state of euthyroidism (meaning normal thyroid function) but this name may be a misnomer under certain conditions (13).

 But it’s also possible that chronic suppression of thyroid function, such as seen with chronic medical conditions, may be a pathologic state which would benefit from thyroid hormone treatment.

 So should you be treated if you have low T3 syndrome or euthyroid sick syndrome?

 The answer probably depends on the degree of thyroid lab abnormalities that you are experiencing AND if you are also experiencing symptoms associated with your disease.

 In patients who have hypothyroid symptoms (such as weight gain, fatigue, hair loss, constipation, and so on) and low T3, low T4, and high reverse T3, thyroid hormone replacement therapy may be beneficial or even necessary.

 Whenever possible, your goal should be to treat underlying dysfunction which may cause the abnormal lab results, but in some cases, this may not be possible.

 For those who fall into this category, supplementation with T3 medication such as liothyronine or Cytomel may be very helpful.

 The changes we’ve discussed here may explain why studies do show that very specific people have a robust response to T3 medication while experiencing no benefit when using T4 medication.